jc-hsiao/Maven.Spring-BeansLearnerLab/README.md

-# Bean Flavored Learner Lab
+# Bean Flavored com.example.demo.Learner Lab
 * **Objective** - to register a `Classroom` bean which _mediates_ a _composite_ `Students` and `Instructors` bean reference.
 * **Purpose** - to demonstrate the use of
 	* Bean registration